New management team announced for WCS Care’s Woodside Care Village in Warwick

 Designed by Warwick architects Robothams and built by Coventry-based Deeley Construction with support from local contractors, the new home will encourage people to spend more time outdoors, which has benefits to health and wellbeing.

-External walkways will replace internal corridors and an open-air plaza will provide easy access to central shops and outdoors features; all designed to help people maintain a familiar life.
+External walkways will replace internal corridors and an open-air plaza will provide easy access to central shops and outdoor features; all designed to help people maintain a familiar life.

 Samantha said: ‘I’m delighted to be leading the team at Woodside Care Village as it develops into a bustling community, full of life and purpose.